 Education in Haiti

 Haiti faces both supply and demand challenges in education.
 On the supply side, there are not enough spaces for children to enroll in school.
-On the demand side, the average cost of US$80 in tuition per child/per year before books, uniforms and transportation, puts basic education out of reach for many children.
+On the demand side, the average cost of US$80 in tuition per child/per year before books, uniforms and transportation, puts basic education unaffordable for many.

-Haiti’s school system is dominated by the non-public sector, whether for-profit, faith-based or run by a non-governmental organization.
+Haiti’s school system is dominated by the non-public sector, whether for-profit, faith-based or run by non-governmental organizations.
 More than 80% of primary schools are non-public, enrolling more than 80% of all primary school children.

 Haiti’s government has put access to quality education at the top of its policy agenda.
 In August 2014, it announced 12 policy measures to stabilize and improve governance and quality in the education system.